brk-a/system-design/README.md

 # system design
-revisite the basics of sys design
+revisit the basics of sys design